shankar-shiv/CensorTube/README.md

 YouTubers will also feel that those degrading and mentally-harmful comments are targeted at them.
 The Youtube community will also get affected by these discriminatory comments against them.
 This chrome extension will be useful to make the Youtube community a more safer place.

+## How it works
+The extension parses the HTML page in sequence locating all the Youtube comments containing carefully selected abusive words.
+It replaces them with a message showing the type of comment and the censored word.
+Ex : "A (violent) comment has been found.
+The sentence includes : "(gore)" "

 ## Installation
 1. Clone or download this repository into a folder
 2. Go to chrome://extensions/